jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-3---clarify-command-as-an-aspect-spec-project-summary.md

         - [x] For groups of concepts
     - [x] Try to make the file names nice again.
     - [x] Better numbering of articles.
-    - [x] ~ Summary of what the small base of the code will consist of / which coding 'concepts' are 'principles'.
+    - [x] ~ Summary of what the small base of the code will consist of / which coding 'aspects' are 'principles'.
     - [x] Flat & Structure Interchange seem spread around the documentation too.
         - [x] But a summary was put in Fundamental Principles
     - [x] It may be useful to have some extra diagram expression topics:
         - [x] Basic diagram elements
-        - [x] Diagrams as a concept
+        - [x] Diagrams as an aspect
         - [x] Automatic containment (is also a diagram expression topic.)